jordan-yee/kakoune-git-mode/README.md

 # kakoune-git-mode
-[Kakoune](http://kakoune.org) plugin providing improved git interaction.
+[Kakoune](http://kakoune.org) plugin providing improved Git interaction.

+Mainly, this plugin provides a pre-configured set of mappings for the built-in `:git` commands, with some extended functionaly, outlined below.

 # Installation
 This plugin requires the git.kak tools script that ships with Kakoune.